Quicksi-CLI/quicksi/CONTRIBUTING.md

 - For new starter folder name shouldn't be higher than 30 characters
 - Append the programming language acronym, e.g, `js` for javascript.
 - All should be in lower-case letters
-- You can use `&` symbol, to break down the length of the file name.
+- You can use `&` symbol, to break down the length of the naming.
+- This applies to starter folder

 ### Git commit messages